klauspost/reedsolomon/examples/README.md

 Shows basic use of the encoder, and will encode a single file into a number of data and parity shards.
-This is meant as an example and is not meant for production use since there is a number of shotcomings noted below.
+This is meant as an example and is not meant for production use since there is a number of shortcomings noted below.

 To build an executable use: